-- Medicines: Certain drugs also increase your risk, such as diuretics, aspirin, niacin, tuberculosis medicines, chemotherapy and some Parkinson’s drugs.
+- Medicines: Certain medications also increase your risk, such as diuretics, aspirin, and niacin.

 Treatments for Gout

 Gout cannot be cured.
 However, there are treatments that can help you manage the condition and reduce the frequency of the attacks.
-Self-management is the key to staying healthy.
 Treatments include both medicines and lifestyle changes.

-The second lifestyle change is to follow a well-balanced eating plan and to stay well hydrated.
-Limit foods and beverages high in purines, especially during an attack.
-Foods to restrict include:
+Another lifestyle change is to follow a well-balanced eating plan and to stay well hydrated.
+Limit foods and beverages high in purines, especially during an attack and refrain from drinking alcoholic beverages.

 Certain vegetables, grains and dairy products also contain purines.
-Research shows that these foods do not cause gout attacks.
-In fact, low-fat dairy foods may help prevent gout attacks.
+However, research shows that these foods do not cause gout attacks.
+In fact, low-fat dairy foods may help reduce uric acid levels.

 What to Eat